Coworking industry experts from The Farm SoHo and Galvanize share their secrets for building a cohesive coworking

 Joining a coworking organization can change all that.
 Unlike the coffee shop or the library, frequently visiting a location with people who are there for the same reason – to get work done – can increase chances forming good working relationships.
 Just like in dating and friendship, multiple encounters are required in order to build the trust and rapport that allows a person to bounce ideas off another person.

-Even if a coworking space consists of primarily private offices, community can still be created.
+Even if a coworking space consists of primarily private offices, a community can still be created.
 Hallways, break rooms, restrooms and cafes can provide places to work together or just have a casual conversation.
 The best spaces – for coworking and business alike – are designed to get people to converge.
 Well-managed coworking spaces often go further by scheduling coworking events designed to build community even further and foster growth in individuals and businesses.

 In order to foster community relationships, ample shared or common space is required.
 Theoretically, a coworking co-op could meet regularly at the coffee shop or library, but most freelancers and startups keep odd hours.
 Some require a professional environment and conference rooms for meeting clients, while others might need the informal cafe or game room for part of the day and a private office for a different part.

 Sharing resources gives coworking members the ability to have all those things and hold costs down, yet scale up quickly.
 Some examples of resources that might be shared in a coworking situation: